 A graduation for all LEAH members in Upstate New York.
 Graduating home school students walk fully gowned and are presented their diplomas by their parent or parents.
 Please note that sign up for this is in December-February.
-Member families MUST have belonged to a LEAH chapter for 2 years in order to participate.

 Other Co-Ops and Groups